 |Min.
 Monthly Spend||Maybank Platinum||UOB One|

-Even still, Maybank Platinum Visa Card is excellent for local spenders with lower budgets and offers easy convenience with its flat rewards rate.
+Even still, Maybank Platinum Visa Card is excellent for individuals with lower budgets and offers easy convenience with its flat rewards rate.
 It has no annual fee, and its S$20 quarterly service fee is waived as long as the card is used once every 3 months.
-Essentially, the card is a maintenance-free way to earn on local spend, and might even be a useful complement to a miles card with overseas focus.
-Maybank Platinum Visa Card is worth considering for easy rebates without high spend.
+Essentially, the card is a maintenance-free way to earn on nearly all spend.
+Altogether, Maybank Platinum Visa Card is worth considering for easy rebates without high spend.